ankit-rane/art-using-python/README.md

 ![image](https://user-images.githubusercontent.com/91012632/137497787-90d15da3-31b6-42b3-9fa9-c0d2e3af2f5e.png)

-This is a program to create a spirograph on Python.
+This is a program to create a spirograph in Python.

 # Contributers